 Puff pastry appetizers

 I absolutely LOVE puff pastry.
 It’s crispy, flaky, buttery and so easy to work with these days when you buy frozen pre-rolled sheets.
 Just unfold and use.
 It makes anything taste great.
+And the recipes below are all easy finger foods.

 Tomato Tart with Puff Pastry